ruan-macambira/SQL-Judge/README.md

  - class *(mandatory)*: The Adapter class presented in the module
  - params *(optional)*: unnamed parameters passed to the Adapter constuctor
  - named_params *(optional)*: named parameters passed to the Adapter constructor

+_Obs.: SQL Judge allows to create and use plug-ins for the Adapter.
+More info on how to develop and use in [Developing Adapter Plug-ins for SQL Judge](/doc/en/Adapter-Plug-ins.md)_

 **validations**: Options regarding the schema validations:
  - module *(mandatory)*: The module containing the validations functions